georgercarder/sudokugridgen/README.md

  each entry is a distinct 9x9 sudoku grid with entries from set of symbols {1,2,..,9}

+ CAUTION: buildAndFinalizeAll(d) computes in under a second for d=2.
+But the computational complexity of this function is very steep.
+ As such, for d=3 prepare to wait.
+But the quality of the output is worth it.

  B=buildAllBoards(3) gives a list B where each entry is a distinct 9x9 sudoku grid with entries from set of symbols